Calesco/Calesco/README.md

 NOW:
 - 🌱 MBA Candidate in Software Engineering @FIAP
-- 🌱 I’m currently learning Responsive Web Design @freeCodeCamp.
+- 🌱 I’m currently learning Responsive Web Design @Alura.
-- 🌱 I’m enroled at the CS50x Computer Science @Harvard and @Edx

 BIO:
 - 👋 Hi, I’m @code-victor-now
 - 👀 I’m starting a career as a Software Engineer.
-- ⚙️ I use daily: .php, .js, .html, .css, .svg, .py, .ai
+- ⚙️ I use daily: .js, .html, .css, .svg, .py, .ai
 - 💞️ I’m looking to collaborate on small projects, because I´m still learning.
 - 📫 You can get in contact with me by email: vcalesco@gmail.com